COVID-19 Related Cancellations And Postponements

 • UCC St. Johnsbury Arthritis Foundation Exercise Program is suspended

-• North Country Hospital (Newport) and NVRH (St. Johnsbury) have cancelled public meetings.
+• North Country Hospital (Newport) and NVRH (St. Johnsbury) have canceled public meetings.

-• The Effective Communications for Caregivers Class scheduled for March 24 at North Country Hospital has been cancelled.
+• The Effective Communications for Caregivers Class scheduled for March 24 at North Country Hospital has been canceled.

-• The monthly Alzheimer’s support group for March is cancelled and the April meeting will take place at the St. Johnsbury NEKCOA office on 481 Summer St. in St. Johnsbury.
+• The monthly Alzheimer’s support group for March is canceled and the April meeting will take place at the St. Johnsbury NEKCOA office on 481 Summer St. in St. Johnsbury.

 (0) comments